-After upgrading to Spectrum 9.4.4 we have noticed our scheduled AutoDiscoveries fail to model.
+We have noticed some of our scheduled AutoDiscoveries fail to model.
 The modeling process is always locked out due to another process that is running.

-With the release of Spectrum 9.4.4 we provided some additional functionality that allows us to place all background discoveries in the "Pending Rediscovery" queue.
+Spectrum will place all background discoveries in the "Pending Rediscovery" queue.
 However, AutoDiscoveries are not consider background discoveries, and therefore they are never added to this queue.
 The TopologyWrkSpc model keeps track of the AutoDiscovery modeling requests, and will process them once the "Pending Discovery" queue is empty.

 If your network is always changing, or you have a flood of traps or reconfigurations, this can cause this queue to never empty, the TopologyWrkSpc will not be able to process any modeling requests because the "Pending Discovery" queue will keep the work space locked.

 To determine how deep your "Pending Discovery" queue is backed up: